vkalumnidao/roadmap/DESIGN.md

 3. Proposal contract performs SBT proof check.
 4. If SBT proof is correct, Proposal contract checks whether the proposal is expired or not.
 If it is, the vote is rejected.
    Otherwise, proposal contract updates corresponding proposal state according to cast vote.
+5. We store votes inside BitStringSet to prevent double votes.

 ## Proposal decision